Doctor of Philosophy, University of California Los Angeles (2018)

 View details for PubMedID 30383431

-Associations Between Cannabis Use, Sexual Behavior, and STIs/HIV in a Cohort of Young Men Who Have Sex with Men.
+Associations Between Cannabis Use, Sexual Behavior, and Sexually Transmitted Infections/Human Immunodeficiency Virus in a Cohort of Young Men Who Have Sex With Men.

 Sexually transmitted diseases